-- the same or related causes within the first 2 weeks of the Member returning to work according to their normal work schedule; or - different and unrelated causes and the Member did not fully recover from the first disability and did not return to work for at least a full day before the start of the recurrent disability.
+- the same or related causes within the first 2 weeks of the Member being Actively at Work; or - different and unrelated causes and the Member did not fully recover from the first disability and did not return to work for at least a full day before the start of the recurrent disability.

 Proof of claim consists of 3 forms: Declaration of the Employee, Declaration of the employer and Declaration of the physician.
 Forms are available on our website.
 When the recurrent disability is considered to be a continuation of the initial period of Total Disability: